itchyshin/mice_sex_diff/README.md

 To analyse the data, you'll need to downalod either the raw data or the cleaned data.

 See Scripts with analysis results in folder `scripts`

+Most up to date script is 2019_4June_IMPC variance and sex difference.Rmd (found in 'scripts') Dataset to use is data_clean.rds (in master branch).
+This version runs all the necessary function within the script, so no externally loaded functions necessary (please note: some of the original functions have been changed slightly)